gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Greenwood nodded.
 "Cost Vidancia a lot of friends.
-Folk that stood with when she and Shady Ann were marching and writing letters and getting themselves arrested—turned out a lot of them were okay with this nonsense."
+Folk that stood with her when she and Shady Ann were marching and writing letters and getting themselves arrested—turned out a lot of them were okay with this nonsense."
 He shook his head.
 "It's disrespectful, is what it is, after all Vidancia's done."